Laharah/convertFlac/README.md

 #convertFlac
-###Covert flac files inelegantly to mp3 using flac and lame
+###Covert flac files intelligently to mp3 using FLAC and LAME

 ####Features:
 *   automatically copies flac metadata to id3 tags